School Readiness (SR) Program

 School Readiness child care funding is available to eligible families to assist them in obtaining affordable, high quality child care.
 Children in Palm Beach County are eligible from birth to 5 years-old utilizing state-funding, and from birth to 12 years-old utilizing local funding from the Children's Services Council of Palm Beach County.

-If you and your family meet the eligibility criteria (click for full list of eligibility prioroties), you may qualify for child care funding under the following priorities or through a referring agency.
+If you and your family meet the eligibility criteria, you may qualify for child care funding under the following priorities or through a referring agency.

 - Priority 1: Children younger than age 13 whose parents receive temporary cash assistance and are subject to federal work requirements.